Affirm/affirm-merchant-sdk-android/README.md

 ```

 # Example
 1. Copy the content of the `gradle.properties.template` to `affirm/gradle.properties`.
-Of course, this step is optional because we have already auto processed it in `affirm/build.gradle`.
+This step is optional.
+There is a step inside `affirm/build.gradle` to do this automatically.
-2. Run the `samples-java` or `samples-kotlin` with android studio.
+2. Run the `samples-java` or `samples-kotlin` within Android Studio